robappleby1/Milestone-Project-2---stoke-city-memory-game-for-kids/README.md

 - HTML5
 - CSS3
+- Javascript

 <br />

 # Frameworks and Libraries

 - Bootstrap v5.1.3: Bootstrap was used to assist with the responsiveness and styling of the website.<br />
-- Google Fonts: Google fonts were used to import the Pacifico and Quicksand font family into the style.css file which is used on all pages throughout the project.<br />
+- Google Fonts: Google fonts were used to import the Prompt font family into the style.css file which is used on all pages throughout the project.<br />
 - Gitpod: Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.<br />
 - GitHub: GitHub is used to store the project's code after being pushed from Git.<br />
 - Photoshop: Photoshop was used to resizing images and editing photos for the website.<br />